ordbase/generative-orc-721/WEN.md

 It all depends on you.
 How can you help?

-We moved to a new home, see [/inscribes @ Bitcoin ORC-721 Inscribes Community »](https://github.com/inscribes/inscribes)
+We moved to a new home, see [/inscribes @ Bitcoin Ordinal Generative (ORC-721 / OG / Ordgen) Community »](https://github.com/inscribes/inscribes)